Happenin'

 Important for ease of use, users can also check out nearby events on a map.

-On the watch interface, I've removed the map feature but kept the ability to see nearby events.
+On the watch interface, we removed the map feature but kept the ability to see nearby events.

-The coolest feature on the watch, when GPS tracking is enables, is the ability to receive live notifications when you walk near an event.
+An added feature for Smartwatch, when GPS tracking is enabled, is the ability to receive live notifications when you walk near an event.
 This is designed for users that want to be a bit more spontaneous while they're out and about!

 Nearby Events